 PENN STATE ERIE, THE BEHREND COLLEGE

-ROBERT W. LIGHT, Senior Associate Dean for Research and Outreach, and COO
+ROBERT W. LIGHT, Senior Associate Dean for Research and Outreach, and Chief Operating Officer

-Academic and Career Planning Center -- MARY BETH McCARTHY, Director
+Academic and Career Planning Center -- TERRI MANDO and COURTNEY STEDING, Co-Directors

-Admissions and Financial Aid -- MARY-ELLEN MADIGAN, Director
+Admissions and Financial Aid/Enrollment Management -- MARY-ELLEN MADIGAN, Director

 Business, Sam and Irene Black School of -- BALAJI RAJAGOPALAN, Director